 My thoughts (and hopes) where that these little tears were just indications that connective tissue scaffolding was being disassembled.

 I carried on running and my knee felt fine.
-However, later on, after a stretch and a relaxation my knee started to tighten up.
-More precisely it felt like my outer calf and or outer hamstring tightened up.
+However, later on, after a stretch and a relaxation the back of my knee started to tighten up.

 Running again the next day, or I should say jogging for short distances then walking for longer distances before jogging again, I experienced a different sort of slight release in the knee.